 |1450m||Resort Altitude (Méribel)|

-There are four Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to Méribel are perfectly feasible.
+There are five Airports within two hours drive, so ski weekends, snowboard breaks and short ski holidays to Méribel are perfectly feasible.

 Skiing in Méribel